Myalept Side Effects

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by metreleptin (the active ingredient contained in Myalept).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, metreleptin (the active ingredient contained in Myalept) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - blurred vision

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - fast heartbeat

 Some side effects of metreleptin may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: